tecwindow/SoundTranscriber/README.md

 - Interface Language: Specify the program's language.
 - Service: Define the service used for file transcription.
+- Files to transcribe simultaneously: This feature allows you to specify the number of files to be transcribed simultaneously.
 - Auto detect if there is a file in the clipboard: The program checks your clipboard on startup, and if it finds a supported file, it automatically selects its path for quick conversion.
 - Ask what to do when a file is detected in the clipboard: If enabled, the program will prompt you on how to handle the detected file.
 - Sounds: Activate alert sounds when the conversion starts and ends.
 - Speak Actions: Enable the screen reader to provide conversion status information.
 - Check for Updates Automatically: Automatically search for program updates upon startup.
+- Include beta versions when checking for updates: enables you to receive beta updates for the program.
+More details can be found in the beta updates section of this guide.
+- Enable Logging: This feature allows Sound Transcriber to write a log of the transcription process steps.
+It's particularly useful for troubleshooting errors.
+When needed, activate logging and send us the generated file.
+If logging is disabled, older logs will be deleted, but details of the last step will be retained, This ensures that the program can log errors that may occur, even if you are unable to run the program for the first time and activate logging.
 - Restore Default Settings: Reset the settings to their default values.

 ### Save options: